jdmiguel/storybook_example/README.md

-# storybook_example
+# StoryBook example

-Simple Storybook example
+## Simple Storybook example with React and typescript